Golden Age

 Welcome to the Golden Age Batman chronology.
 Special thanks to the wonderful resources provided by Aaron Severson, The Unofficial DCU Guide, The DC Comics Database, Michael Norwitz, Mike Voiles’ Amazing World of Comics, Chris Jarocha-Ernst, Comic Vine, James Lantz, ReadComicOnline, Sean Green, James Mahoney IV, Angus Livingstone, and any others I may have forgotten.
 This section of the Batman Chronology Project details the history of the Batman of the pre-original Crisis EARTH-2.
 This history comprises Batman and Batman-related DC publications ranging primarily from 1939 through 1960, with some added but minimal material published as late as 1986.
 As you will see (or may have already seen) in my other era chronologies, there is really no correct timeline when constructing a chronology that exists within the DC multiverse (which is a part of the greater omniverse aka multi-multiverse).
 I merely can suggest what I perceive to be the best and most accurate reading order based upon facts gleaned from within the pages of the comic books themselves.
 With that in mind, we can begin to tackle the Golden Age.

 Golden Age Batman refers to the original Batman that debuted in Detective Comics #27 in 1939.
 In the late 1930s and early 1940s, Batman, Superman, and the JSA all occupied the same shared universe, but the connections were fairly tenuous.
 By the mid 1940s, DC took a page out of a competitor’s playbook.
 As The Absorbascon blog comments, Fawcett Publications had begun applying a film-style serial format into their comic books, notably starting with Captain Marvel Adventures #22 (1943).
-Throughout the mid 1940s and into the next decade-and-a-half, a serialized continuity-style storytelling would slowly emerge across the DC line.
+Throughout the mid 1940s and into the next decade-and-a-half, serialized continuity-style storytelling would slowly emerge across the DC line.
 By 1964, DC publishers had already rebooted much of the entire DC Universe (starting with Showcase #4 in 1956), but they had yet to reboot Batman and Robin.[1]
 Thus, in the early 1960s, DC publishers decided it was finally time to let Batman and Robin join the rest of the DCU in the more sophisticated Silver Age.
 However, instead of simply erasing the long history of the Golden Age Batman, DC publishers executed a curious and innovative maneuver.
 The new rebooted adventures of Batman and Robin in the Silver Age, complete with a fresher and younger Dynamic Duo starting anew, were written as taking place on DC’s primary Earth, Earth-1.
 Golden Age Batman and Robin then became the Batman and Robin of a completely alternate Earth, Earth-2.
 The continuities of Earths 1 and 2 continued forward from that point, but separately—although Earth-1 characters did cross paths with their Earth-2 counterparts in a few interdimensional multiversial tales in the 60s, 70s, and 80s.
 A unique part of Earth-2 was that it seemed to progress in relative real-time.
 In May of 1939, when ‘tec #27 was released, Bruce Wayne is just finishing his training and has just graduated from college.
 Evidence in the comics seems to indicate that Bruce finishes school at 23-years-old shortly before turning 24-years-old on April 7, 1939 (Golden Age Bruce’s birthday in the comics), meaning he is 64-years-old by 1979.
 This seems to jibe pretty well with events in Earth-2’s history.
 Batman does age and even retires and has a daughter that grows into adulthood.
 Likewise, Robin grows into adulthood as well (although there are a long stretch of stories in the 50s and 60s where Robin seems to be aging way too slowly for comfort—we have to “age him” in our minds a bit in those decades).
 I mention 1979 specifically since that is the year when Earth-2 Batman is killed.

 Crisis on Infinite Earths #10 Final Panels